lmt20/Solar-System-AR/README.md

 - A solar system will be placed in your phone using your camera.
 You will have a fantastic journey to travel the planets: Mercury, Venus, Earth, Moon, Mars, Jupiter, Saturn, Uranus, Neptune and Pluto
 - You can tap to any planets to view general info about them
 - This app used swift as programming language, Alamofire library to handle network requests, SwiftyJSON to parse JSON
-- Connecting to Wikipedia API to get general planet infomation
+- It can connect with Wikipedia API to get general planets infomation

 ![alt text](https://github.com/lmt20/Images/blob/main/Solar%20System%20AR/IMG_6884.PNG)
 ![alt text](https://github.com/lmt20/Images/blob/main/Solar%20System%20AR/IMG_6885.PNG)